Yanan-Wang-cs/ClonedPerson/pipeline/README.md

 1. Move the recording result (e.g., Recordings1_scene99) to the folder "8crop/Data".
 2. Modify parameters in "8crop/crop.py", such as "framerate".
-3. run the command: "python crop.py"
+3. run the command: "cd 8crop && python crop.py && .."